What is Retool: Platform overview

 Retool addresses a common challenge: many companies need internal tools to manage their operations, but building these tools from scratch is time-consuming.
 Retool aims to cut down on this time by providing a user-friendly, drag-and-drop interface to develop powerful, customizable apps that connect with existing data sources.

-In this article, we overview main Retool use cases, key features, pricing, possible integrations, benefits & drawbacks and suggest alternatives to consider in case Retool is not what you need.
+In this article, we overview main Retool use cases, key features, pricing, possible integrations, benefits & drawbacks and suggest Retool alternatives to consider in case it is not what you need.

 What is Retool?